skylerto/books/README.md

 ## System dependencies

   - Uses device for user authentication.
-  - Using redis for cashing cart.
+  - Using redis for caching cart.
   - Paypal to manage purchases.

 ## Database